mkeays/maria/tech_task_april_2026/question1_answers.md

 failing statement was run and exit with non-zero status.

 ## Question 1.2
+One option is to send STDERR and STDOUT from each job to log files, and monitor these periodically for error messages.
+The `bjobs` command can be used from a Bash script to look for submitted jobs still running, and if they are finished the log files can be checked for errors.
+You could add a condition with an `if` statement to the script to ensure all submitted jobs are completed before continuing, as well as what to do if any jobs exited with errors.
+Then if any jobs failed the script could exit with a non-zero code and some details about failing jobs.

 ## Question 1.3
 Comments are important in Bash because the syntax can be difficult to interpret